debroglie27/SinglePriceGridComponent/README.md

 ### What I learned

 I learned how to use div tags properly and got introduced to Flexbox.
+Moreover, I understood css breakpoints to design the site according to screen size.

 ### Continued development